- PDF doc

 Show cause events

-‘Show cause events’ involve serious offences that may affect whether you are fit and proper to practise law.
+‘Show cause events’ involve serious matters that may affect whether you are fit and proper to practise law.
 They can happen to you in Victoria or in any other Australian jurisdiction.

 If you hold a current practising certificate, or a foreign lawyer registration certificate, you must tell us of any show cause events that have occurred to you.